krasimir/riew/README.md

 > `sput(channel, anything, callback)`

-Same as [put](https://github.com/krasimir/riew#put) but it can be called outside of a routine.
+Same as [put](https://github.com/krasimir/riew#put) but it can be used outside of a routine.
 This function is super handy to make the bridge between Riew and non-Riew code.
 The `s` comes from `standalone`.

 * `channel` (`String` or a [channel object](https://github.com/krasimir/riew#chan), required) - the channel which we want to put items in.
 * `anything` (`Any`, required) - the item that we want to put into the channel.